orlamadden/hello-world-apparel/README.md

 - to view details about a product I like on the website
 - to create an account
 - to view ratings on a product to aid in my decision making
-- to contact the company with a question
+- to contact the company
 - to search for items
 - to add items to a cart
 - feedback when I interact with forms
 - a clear terms and conditions page
 - to read a FAQ
 - to purchase a product with a credit card
-- to login using my social media account (nice to have, will try)
-- an order summary of an order I just submitted
+- an overview of an order I just placed
 - to find information about past orders I have made

 ### Wireframes